+Some investors might be worried that even before the launch, stocks such as L&T at 17.1 per cent and ITC at 15.6 per cent have already breached the cap set by the ETF.
 And, what if the stock prices rise sharply before the launch and tilt the index in favour of single stocks or sectors?

 Mutual fund sectoral sources pointed out the index was formed in March, when these stocks were within the 15 per cent cap.
 Since then, these stocks have risen sharply, leading to this breach of cap.
 If stock prices of these two companies were to go up further, re-balancing might happen before the launch.
 Otherwise, it would happen in March 2018.